Annual General Adjustment

 Landlords must provide a 30-day written notice for a rent increase of 10% or less, or a 90-day written notice for increases of more than 10%.

 If a landlord chooses not to take an AGA rent increase in a given year, they do not lose it.
-Landlords can “bank” AGAs and then raise the rent to the rent ceiling at any time if they provide the tenant with proper notice.
+Landlords can “bank” unused AGAs and then raise the rent to the rent ceiling at any time if they provide the tenant with proper notice, even if the total rent increase exceeds 5%.
+The 5% AGA cap limits only the AGA percentage set by the elected Rent Board.

 A note about the registration fee pass-through